buildtesters/buildtest/docs/feature_overview.rst

 equivalent to ``MODULEPATH`` but can be tweaked by buildtest to add & remove directory at will.

-Shown below is unique software list using ``buildtest list --list-software``
+Shown below is unique software list using ``buildtest list --software``

 .. program-output:: cat scripts/buildtest-list-software.txt

-Similarly we can search software version and filepath to module file using ``buildtest list --software-version-relation`` or short option ``buildtest list -svr``
+Similarly we can retrieve full name of module file and absolute path to module file using ``buildtest list --module`` or short option ``buildtest list -m``

 .. program-output:: cat scripts/buildtest-list-software-modules.txt